meerk40t/svgelements/README.md

 # Philosophy

 The goal of this project is to provide SVG spec-like elements and structures.
-The SVG standard 1.1 and elements of 2.0 will be used to provide much of the decisions making for implementation objects.
+Conforming to the SVG standard 1.1 and elements of 2.0.
+These provide much of the implementation decisions, with regard to the implementation of the objects.
 If there is a question on implementation and the SVG documentation has a methodology, that is the preferred methodology.
+If the SVG spec says one thing, and `svgelements` does something else, that is a bug.

-The primary goal of this project is to make a more robust version of `svg.path` including other elements like `Point` and `Matrix` with clear emphasis on conforming to the SVG spec in all ways that realworld uses for SVG demands.
+The primary goal of this project is to make a more robust version of `svg.path` to fully parse SVG files.
+This requires including other elements like `Point`, `Matrix`, and `Color`, etc. with clear emphasis on conforming to the SVG spec in all ways that realworld uses for SVG demands.

 `svgelements` should conform to the SVG Conforming Interpreter class (2.5.4.
 Conforming SVG Interpreters):